MicrosoftDocs/learn/learn-pr/azure/deploy-java-azure-pipeline-terraform/includes/6-summary.md

 For more information about Azure Application Insights Spring Boot Starter for monitoring, see [Azure Application insights](https://docs.microsoft.com/en-us/azure/developer/java/spring-framework/configure-spring-boot-java-applicationinsights/?WT.mc_id=java-10785-ropreddy)

-For more information about using Azure with Java, see [Azure for Java developers](https://docs.microsoft.com/en-us/azure/developer/java/?WT.mc_id=java-10785-ropreddy) and [Working with Azure DevOps and Java](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/java?WT.mc_id=java-10785-ropreddy).
+For more information about using Azure with Java, see [Azure for Java developers](https://docs.microsoft.com/en-us/azure/developer/java/?WT.mc_id=java-10785-ropreddy) and [Working with Azure Pipelines and Java](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/java?WT.mc_id=java-10785-ropreddy).

 You can read more detailed information about creating MySQL servers in [Create an Azure Database for MySQL server by using the Azure portal](https://docs.microsoft.com/en-us/azure/mysql/quickstart-create-mysql-server-database-using-azure-portal/?WT.mc_id=java-10785-ropreddy).